upman/upman.github.com/_posts/2025-10-15-How-to-write-a-coding-agent-in-169-lines-of-python.md

 That's it!
 We now have a coding agent!

-I ran it to refactor it's own code to be more readable.
+I ran it to refactor its own code to be more readable.
 Here's the logs and tools it used.

 <pre style="background: #002b36; padding: 12px;color: #839496;">
 🤖 Received task: edit agent.py to make it more readable